ehwest/mdn_qms/README.md

 **NOTE:**  The order of the folders and files of the QMS system is not intended to convey any particular meaning, except that as a whole, the folders, documents, and their links within this QMS "git" management system capture the complete definition of the QMS.

-# Scope

-All documents that are a part of the Medical Data Networks LLC "Quality Management System" are "electronic records" as defined in FDA Part 11 regulations for the purposes of access, validation, audit, copying, and record retention.
-Any paper, letter, article, or other document relevant to this QMS that is received by Medical Data Networks shall be incorporated into this QMS as an electronic document.

-These QMS documents are stored in the private (and secured) root of a "github" repository owned and under control of the CEO of Medical Data Networks LLC.

-As electronic records, they include a collection of organizing electronic folders and individual files that are rendered using "github.com markdown" style of controlling text document display.

-Electronic files that are stored within this repository may have embedded document metadata and markdown symbols that constitute a material part of the controlled document.

-Each and every electronic record that is part of the Quality Management System is uniquely named using a string of characters that is the concatenation of the repository root, the folder name under that root, and the file name within that folder.

-<repository_root> / <folder_name> / <file_name>

--or-

-<repository_root> / <file_name>

-By convention, each such component of the whole name has NO SPACES, and used the underscore character "_" to separate memorable elements within the whole string.

 Within each document in the system, helpful (but not required) metadata is included within the file identifying the repository root, folder name, and file name.
 This practice is only intended to facilitate automated assembly and export of Quality Management System documents for casual use.

 Authoritative and controlling Quality Management System documents are available for exraction from the Quality Management System repository, and once they are extracted, the copies should not be considered authoritative and/or controlling.